PVH (NYSE:PVH) Releases FY 2022 Earnings Guidance

 Analyst Ratings Changes

-A number of equities analysts have issued reports on the stock.
-TheStreet downgraded shares of PVH from a b- rating to a c+ rating in a report on Thursday, May 5th.
-Credit Suisse Group lowered their target price on PVH from $90.00 to $85.00 and set an outperform rating on the stock in a research note on Wednesday.
-Citigroup lowered their target price on PVH from $94.00 to $73.00 and set a neutral rating on the stock in a research note on Sunday, June 5th.
-StockNews.com cut PVH from a buy rating to a hold rating in a research note on Monday, July 25th.
-Finally, Morgan Stanley lowered their target price on PVH from $83.00 to $51.00 and set an equal weight rating on the stock in a research note on Friday.
-Eleven research analysts have rated the stock with a hold rating and six have given a buy rating to the company.
-According to data from MarketBeat, the company currently has an average rating of Hold and a consensus target price of $80.33.
+Several research analysts recently weighed in on the stock.
+Cowen decreased their price objective on shares of PVH to $70.00 in a research report on Tuesday.
+Wedbush cut their target price on shares of PVH to $65.00 in a research report on Tuesday.
+Citigroup lowered their price target on PVH from $94.00 to $73.00 and set a neutral rating on the stock in a research report on Sunday, June 5th.
+Evercore ISI cut their price objective on PVH to $60.00 in a report on Tuesday.
+Finally, Piper Sandler reaffirmed a neutral rating and issued a $68.00 target price on shares of PVH in a research note on Friday, July 22nd.
+Eleven equities research analysts have rated the stock with a hold rating and six have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat, the stock presently has an average rating of Hold and a consensus price target of $77.53.

 PVH Announces Dividend

 The business also recently declared a quarterly dividend, which will be paid on Wednesday, September 28th.
-Stockholders of record on Wednesday, September 7th will be issued a $0.038 dividend.
-This represents a $0.15 dividend on an annualized basis and a dividend yield of 0.28%.
+Shareholders of record on Wednesday, September 7th will be paid a $0.038 dividend.
+This represents a $0.15 annualized dividend and a yield of 0.25%.
 The ex-dividend date of this dividend is Tuesday, September 6th.
-PVH’s payout ratio is 1.08%.
+PVH’s payout ratio is currently 1.15%.

 PVH Corp. operates as an apparel company worldwide.
 The company operates through six segments: Tommy Hilfiger North America, Tommy Hilfiger International, Calvin Klein North America, Calvin Klein International, Heritage Brands Wholesale, and Heritage Brands Retail.
 It designs, markets, and retails men's, women's, and children's apparel and accessories, including branded dress shirts, neckwear, sportswear, jeans wear, performance apparel, intimate apparel, underwear, swimwear, swim-related products, handbags, accessories, footwear, outerwear, home furnishings, luggage products, sleepwear, loungewear, hats, scarves, gloves, socks, watches and jewelry, eyeglasses and non-ophthalmic sunglasses, fragrance, home bed and bath furnishings, small leather goods, and other products.